- Trust Marketing Platform

-Yes, new strategies and tactics can and will have an impact on customer acquisition costs.
-Certainly we need to satisfy our customer’s’ demand for new and different ownership models.
-But - are we spending an inordinate amount of time in the glitz and glamour of the “next big thing” while we’re missing out on the number one way to create loyalty and customer satisfaction?
+Yes, new strategies and tactics can and will impact customer acquisition costs.
+Certainly, we need to satisfy our customers’ demand for new and different ownership models.
+But are we spending an inordinate amount of time in the glitz and glamour of the “next big thing” while missing out on the number one way to create loyalty and customer satisfaction?

-While that’s up to each individual operator to determine, I encourage you to take a look at how you spend your time and resources.
+While that’s up to each operator to determine, I encourage you to look at how you spend your time and resources.

-Are you hiring and training the very best employees so that customer interactions are satisfying and meaningful?
+Are you hiring and training the best employees so customer interactions are satisfying and meaningful?

 Are you engaging at every opportunity with your best foot forward?

 Most importantly - are you listening to feedback from your guests and taking action to meet their needs?

 Our data shows that these are the questions that you, as a business owner, should be asking.
 Invest in your customers, and they will continue to invest in you.